contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 }
 ```

-To find the next node, consider if the current node has a right node.
+To find the next in-order-node, consider if the current node has a right node.
 If it does, then find the leftmost node from the right node.
 Otherwise, find the first parent where the child is on the left.
 ```c
 node_t *node_next(node_t *n) {
   if (n->right) {